 - Simplified data extraction.
 Shorter extraction forms focused on key outcomes

 - Abbreviated quality assessment.
-May use simplified checklists instead of full RoB 2 or ROBINS-I assessments
+May use simplified checklists instead of full explore rob 2 or understanding robins-i assessments

 - Narrative synthesis emphasis.
 Meta-analysis is performed only when clearly appropriate